 Globally, COVID-19 has seen much of the workforce move from physical, face-to-face interaction to the virtual, online world.

 As a result, many job interviews are now being conducted virtually in Singapore.
-Recruiters and hiring managers require candidates to get organised and prepared quick-smart, ensuring they are set up with the right technology and tools.
+Recruiters and hiring managers will require candidates to get organised and prepared quick-smart, ensuring they are set up with the right technology and tools.

 Importantly, just because you are not physically present does not make the interview any less formal.